codefresh-io/docs.codefresh.io/_docs/troubleshooting/common-issues/error-code-137.md

 ## The solution

-You need to either simplify your application (e.g. slit it with microservices) or run the pipeline on a larger machine.
+You need to either simplify your application (e.g. split it to microservices) or run the pipeline on a larger machine.
 For example if the build fails on a `SMALL` machine you should run it on a `MEDIUM`  one.
 You can upgrade your account to get access to more resource by visiting your [Billing Settings](https://g.codefresh.io/account-admin/billing/).